siliconealien/simpbot11/README.md

 ## Disclaimer

-Simp-bot is intended as a transformative fanwork and we have zero intent to try to make money off it!!
+Simp-bot is meant as a transformative fanwork and we have zero intent to try to make money off it!!
 He is a labor of love and if anything we are likelier to lose money maintaining him lol.
 The characters belong entirely to Rusty Quill Ltd.  Thank you for letting us abuse them :)

 ## Team